bdoms/harden/readme.md

 Harden uses [UFW](https://help.ubuntu.com/community/UFW) as its firewall.
 You can continue to change its behavior after this script has run using its usual commands.

+### Support HTTP3
+By default only TCP is allowed on open ports.

+Include the `--http3` option for UDP to also be allowed on both ports 80 and 443, as this is required for HTTP3 to work.

+No other ports will be affected.

 ## Other Considerations